 Meteorite is composed of iron (and nickel), which means that it does have the potential to form rust.
 However, if your meteorite jewelry is worn on a regular basis, rust should not be a problem, and it can always be cleaned if needed.

 Meteorite jewelry may not be for everyone.
 If you know that you have metal sensitivities, especially to iron or nickel, meteorite jewelry is probably not the best choice for you.
-Our rings are made with an inner band and rims of gold, silver, or stainless steel help to minimize direct contact with the meteorite, but it is possible for the surrounding fingers to react.
-If you have sensitivities to other metals, it is possible that you will also react to meteorite.
+Our rings are made with an inner band and rails of gold, silver, or stainless steel to lessen direct contact with the meteorite, but it is possible for the surrounding fingers to react.

 The crystalline pattern, known as Widmanstätten, is formed as the meteorite is cooling.
-The jewelry is etched in order to really show off this patterning.
-Each one is unique and varies.
-It is not uncommon for cracks, divots, dents, etc. to be present in the piece.
+The jewelry is etched in order to accentuate this patterning.
+Each piece is unique and varies.
+It is not uncommon for cracks, divots, etc. to be present in the piece.
 This is part of the formation of the meteorite.

-To keep your meteorite jewelry looking great, we recommend removing it prior to activities that could create rust or heavily burnish the metal, such as swimming, weightlifting, yard work, etc. Rings should be removed prior to contact with chemicals and cleaning solutions.
-If rings are not removed prior to these activities, the pattern will become less visible rather quickly and there is a risk of damaging the rings.
-Regardless, the patterning will become less visible in rings as the metal comes into contact with surfaces in daily wear, but it is possible to restore it by etching it again.
+To keep your meteorite jewelry looking great, we recommend removing it prior to activities that could create rust or heavily burnish the metal, such as swimming, weightlifting, yard work, rock climbing, etc. Rings should be removed prior to contact with chemicals and cleaning solutions.
+They can be worn while washing your hands, however.
+Like all metals, the patterning will burnish and become less visible in rings as the metal comes into contact with surfaces in daily wear.
+This is normal, and it is possible to restore the pattern by etching it again.

-We often have clients ask about coating the jewelry with some type of clear protective layer.
-We do not recommend coating it because the coating will wear off eventually, but not evenly and not all at once.
+We often have clients ask about coating meteorite jewelry with some type of clear protective layer.
+We do not recommend coatings because they will wear off eventually, but not evenly and not all at once.
 Because of that, it’s possible for moisture enter in a spot where the coating has worn off, but then become trapped.
 That is when rust can become a real problem.